aswinckr/figma-reactions/src/prompts/7-hover-shape.md

-By default, the shapes should be of opacity 0.

-When I hover on each shape, make it opacity 1.
-Use easing transitions.

-Use framer motion library to make these animations.
+Turn all the section highlights into framer motion divs